ijsbol/css/README.md

-# Custom Discord CSS
+# Custom Website CSS

-hello, this is my custom discord css that i use to declutter the app :)
+hello, this is my custom css that i use to make the web prettier